1. Install Canner CLI

 2. Initialize project

-canner.schema.js is the most important one, which defines the data model and UIs of your CMS.
+canner.schema.js is the most important one, which is the entry of your CMS definitions, it defines the data model and UIs of your CMS.
 It's written with

 jsx, a XML-like language, and is easy to learn and understand.

 canner.cloud.js are both configurations for hosting, such as the theme, sidebar menu, data sources, ...etc.
-The difference between them are the former one is used for self-hosting, which means you can locally serve and host your CMS and GraphQL APIs.
+The differences between them are the former one is used for self-hosting, which means you can locally serve and host your CMS and GraphQL API servers.
 The latter one is for Canner Cloud platform, which helps you to host the CMS on cannercms.com.

 In this step, we create the three files with CLI.
 You can take a look at the files, and edit them by the following guides.